teklumt/A2SV-Backend/Task5- Task Management REST API using Go and Gin Framework with MongoDB/README.md

 Defines the data structures used in the application, specifically the `Task` struct.

-`db/storage.go`
+`db/connectionDB.go`

+Contains the database connection details for MongoDB.

+`db/dbOperations.go`

-Contains the database connection and operations for MongoDB.
+Contains the database operations for MongoDB.

 `router/router.go`